nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Example(s):

-- Executing `addi i/Keychain q/20 d/Silicone keychain with a metal buckle sp/3.50 cp/1 t/Souvenir` to our sample data
+- When you enter `addi i/Keychain q/20 d/Silicone keychain with a metal buckle sp/3.50 cp/1 t/Souvenir` to our sample data,
-will add a new `Item` with the name `Keychain` which you have `20 units` of in your inventory stock, with the cost price of `$1` and selling price `$3.50`.
+TrackO will add `20 units` of `Keychain` to your inventory list, with the cost price of `$1` and selling price `$3.50`.
 The `Item` has the description `Silicone keychain with a metal buckle` and tag `Souvenir`.
   <br>
   The following result will be displayed in the application.
   <img src="./images/user-guide/AddiExample.png" alt="AddiExample">